EmirenRU/FQWorkstation/README.md

 ## Branches

-- Main : Monolith architecture (Thymeleaf and HTML templates).
+- Monolith : (Thymeleaf and HTML templates).
 Needs some correcting to match up to the features from microservices branch
 - Microservices : React + Spring (REST) and modules separation